Regulation of Parkin function by deubiquitination

 $45,000 (1 year) Porridge for Parkinson’s Pilot Project Grant

-The research from this funding led to the identification of specific proteins and genes as central players in the regulation of quality control of neurons specific to PD.
-This work will now lead to future studies focused on these protein and gene targets that have the potential to be exploited in designing new PD neuroprotective therapies.
+The research from this grant led to the identification of specific proteins and genes as central players in the regulation of quality control of neurons specific to PD.
+This work led to future studies focused on these protein and gene targets that have the potential to be exploited in designing new PD neuroprotective therapies.

-Dr. Fon and his team were able to translate the findings from this project into a collaboration with Iprogen, a Vancouver based company that researches protein-based therapeutics.
+Dr. Fon and his team translated the findings from this project into a collaboration with Iprogen, a Vancouver based company that researches protein-based therapeutics.
 They also successfully obtained funding from the Michael J Fox foundation for a rapid response program in the amount of $75,000.

-Dr. Fon is is a neurologist and scientist who serves as the Scientific Director of the Montreal Neurological Institute, a National Parkinson Foundation Centre of Excellence, as well as Associate Professor, McGill University.
-He is also Past Chair of Parkinson Canada’s Scientific Advisory
+Dr. Fon is is a neurologist and scientist who serves as the Scientific Director of the Montreal Neurological Institute, a National Parkinson Foundation Centre of Excellence, and is an associate professor at McGill University.
+He is also Past Chair, Parkinson Canada’s Scientific Advisory